rstoyanchev/spring-mvc-31-update/consumes-produces/slides.md

         @RequestMapping
         public String get(Model model) {
-            // This method wins
+            // This method is chosen
-            // i.e. method matching to '*/*' prefered
+            // As a match to '*/*'
         }

         @ResponseBody